SAP/vscode-test-cli/packages/vscode-test-cli/README.md

 This package uses the [`vscode-test`](https://github.com/microsoft/vscode-test) package for running the tests according to the configuration.

+Download and installation instructions can be found under the "Usage" section.

 ## Usage

 Follow these steps to use this package:

+1. Add a dev dependency to this package (`@sap_oss/vscode-test-cli`) in the `devDependencies` section of your extension's `package.json` file.
+Use the latest available version.
+1. Run `npm install` or `yarn` from the extension root directory (the directory in which the `package.json` file is found).
 1. Create a `vscode-test-cli` configuration file in the format specified in [index.d.ts](index.d.ts).
    `vscode-test-cli` uses [`cosmiconfig`](https://github.com/davidtheclark/cosmiconfig) to load the configuration automatically.
 See the `cosmiconfig` documentation for which file types are supported and where the file should be placed.
 We recommend creating a file with the name `vscode-test-cli.config.js` and placing it in the extension's root folder.
 To get code assist for the properties you can define the type of the returned value like the following: